Dawnbrightsu/IssuesCanadaComputersTools/.wiki/Home.md

 ## 🚀 Getting Started

-1. Review the [Instructions PDF](Instructions-Canada-Computers-Tools.pdf) for detailed setup and usage
+1. Review the [Instructions Document](Instructions-Canada-Computers-Tools.docx) for detailed setup and usage
 2. Report any issues using our structured templates
 3. Submit feature suggestions to help improve the tools